 Term Definition Equity value The asset's current market value (CMV) less any outstanding loans, mortgages, or other legal encumbrances.
-Uncompensated value (UV) The difference between the asset's equity value, and the amount of compensation received as a result of the transfer.
+The difference between the asset's equity value, and the amount of compensation received as a result of the transfer.